MillerBrainObservatory/LBM-Suite2p-Python/README.md

 # LBM-Suite2p-Python

-Light Beads Microscopy Pipeline based on Suite2p.
+Light Beads Microscopy Pipeline based on the suite2p pipeline with Cellpose and Suite3D.

 Very early in development.